silverweed/pokepon/README.md

 Being written in Java, Poképon is compatible with any Java-endued OS, like Linux, Windows and MacOS.
-The simplest way to launch the game is to double-click pokepon.jar, or to type in some terminal <code>java -jar /path/to/pokepon.jar</code>.
+The simplest way to launch the game is to double-click pokepon.jar, or to type in some terminal `java -jar /path/to/pokepon.jar`.
 In case the game doesn't start upon double-clicking, try right-clicking it and select "Open with Java JDK 7" or something alike.
 Java 1.7 or later is required to play Poképon.